 To make sense of these figures, if you earn over £13,250 a year you are in the richest 10% of people on the planet.
 About 30% of people in the UK earn £13,200 or less, while an annual pre-tax income £39,800 would place you in the top 10% in the UK.
 There is an enormous disparity in wealth, and in contribution to global warming, between the wealthiest and poorest nations.

 Therefore, for climate action to be both effective and just, the greatest changes must be made in wealthy nations.
-There is an extra onus on us in the UK, one of the richest and most carbon intense countries, to take climate action.
+There is an extra onus on us in the UK, one of the richest and most carbon intense countries, to dramatically reduce our emissions.

 Climate change is going to impact us